 - A green circle with a check mark is shown when the field exists in the Fields table schema.

 - An orange triangle with an exclamation point is shown when the field doesn't exist in the Fields table schema.
 In this case, an option to automatically add the nonexistent fields to the Fields table schema is provided.
 If a field is sent to Sumo Logic that does not exist in the Fields schema it is ignored, known as dropped.

-- In Base URL, choose the URL where your KnowBe4 account is located.
-See Base URL section to know your base URL.
+- In Region, choose the region where your KnowBe4 account is located.
+See Region section to know your Region.

 - In API Key, authenticate your account by entering your secret API key.
 You can access your API key or generate a new one from User Event API Management Console.
 See API Token section.